apache/openwhisk/docs/annotations.md

 The annotations are _not_ checked.
 So while it is conceivable to use the annotations to infer if a composition of two actions into a sequence is legal, for example, the system does not yet do that.

-# Annotations specific to web actions (experimental)
+# Annotations specific to web actions

-We recently extended the core API with some experimental features.
-To enable packages and actions to participate in these features, we introduced three new annotations that are semantically meaningful.
+We recently extended the core API with new features.
+To enable packages and actions to participate in these features, we introduced the following new annotations that are semantically meaningful.
 These annotations must be explicitly set to `true` to have affect.
-Changing the value from `true` to `false` will exclude the attached asset from the experimental API.
+Changing the value from `true` to `false` will exclude the attached asset from the new API.
 The annotations have no meaning otherwise in the system.
 The annotations are:

 1. `final`: Applies only to an action.
 It makes all of the action parameters that are already defined immutable.
 A parameter of an action carrying the annotation may not be overridden by invoke-time parameters once the parameter has a value defined through its enclosing package or the action definition.
 2. `web-export`: Applies only to an action.
 If present, it makes its corresponding action accessible to REST calls _without_ authentication.
 We call these [_web actions_](webactions.md) because they allow one to use OpenWhisk actions from a browser for example.
 It is important to note that the _owner_ of the web action incurs the cost of running them in the system (i.e., the _owner_ of the action also owns the activations record).